Lumeno AI - Personal AI Tutor

 Lack of Differentiation

-Users described Lumeno as “just another AI study app.”
-The lack of unique offering was apparent
+Users described Lumeno as "just another AI study app."
+Nothing in the experience pointed to what made it distinct

 Lack of Personalization

-Students didn’t feel the product adapted to their individual needs and situations
+Students didn't feel the product adapted to their situation, their courses, or their schedule

 The Solution